padolekrushna/predictive-maintenance/README.md

 - The web application should be responsive and easy to use.
 - The web application should be secure and protect user data.

-### 4.3 Constraints

-- The application should be built using FastAPI and Streamlit and deployed using Docker and Digital Ocean droplets.
-- The cost of deployment should be minimal.

 ### 4.4 Out-of-scope

 - Integrating with external applications or data sources.